KumarRobotics/kr_mav_control/doc/MultiMatlab.md

-## Example with multiple simulated robots and MATLAB
+## Example with multiple simulated robots and MATLAB (Compatible with 2018b and later versions)

 MATLAB wrappers for `quadrotor_control` using the [Robotics Systems Toolbox](https://www.mathworks.com/help/robotics/index.html?s_tid=CRUX_lftnav) are available in `matlab_interface`.